MeshCore Iowa - Community Mesh Across Cities and Farmland

 Iowa Regions With High Mesh Opportunity

-Des Moines Metro
+Des Moines Metro (Polk, Dallas & Warren Counties)

-Cedar Rapids and Iowa City Corridor
+Cedar Rapids & Iowa City Corridor (Linn & Johnson Counties)

 How People Use MeshCore in Iowa